z-siddiqi/alpaca-market-agent/docs/discovery.md

 The test confirms that account state must remain authoritative: a submitted order cannot be treated as filled until Alpaca reports it, and an exit cannot be treated as complete until both the order and resulting position state reconcile.

-## Verified AI Gateway

-Cloudflare AI Gateway Unified Billing works with the configured account and token.
-No separate model-provider key is required.

-Ad hoc calls through Cloudflare's OpenAI-compatible endpoint confirmed:

-- successful third-party model inference
-- function/tool-call output
-- strict JSON Schema output
-- routing through the configured AI Gateway

-The probes used `openai/gpt-4.1-mini` only to validate the interface.
-Claude Sonnet is the selected production reasoning model.

 ## Verified Alpaca MCP

 The official `alpaca-mcp-server` package is currently version 2.3.0.
 With the initial account, trading, assets, stock-data, and options-data toolsets enabled, it exposes 53 tools.